ginward/Unibook/README.md

 It is recommended that you use a server acting as a reverse-proxy (such as Nginx).
 The server is written so that it is scalable.
 You can run multiple instances in the background.

 The iOS client is not the strength of this project.
-I have to confess that I am not an expert in making the User Interface work in all sizes of the iphones.
+I have to confess that I am not an expert in making the User Interface work with all sizes of the iPhones.

 The code is licensed under the MIT license.